 Besides that, the National Water Quality Management Strategy of Australia states the sustainable use of the country’s water resources as its core purpose.

-That concludes my take on the answer to what is the quadruple bottom line?
-While the concepts of triple bottom line evaluation have been around for decades, the idea is relatively new.
+Does that conclude my take on the answer to what is the quadruple bottom line?
+While the concept of triple bottom line evaluation has been around for decades, the idea is relatively new.

 This means, along with the advantages of encouraging sustainable businesses and defining core purposes for investors, the concept still has some disadvantages.
 The most salient drawback is the lack of measurement and specifications required to gauge a company’s alignment with all four concepts.